-Upon arrival at Kathmandu International Airport we will transfer to your hotel in Kathmandu or Bhaktapur.
+Upon arrival at Tribhuvan International Airport in Kathmandu, we will transfer to your hotel in Kathmandu or Bhaktapur.
 A short briefing will follow concerning the necessary formalities and your trekking itinerary.
 Depending upon your arrival time you may spend free time visiting nearby sanctuaries or resting.

 Trek Preparations and Cultural Day in Kathmandu Valley

-Half day sightseeing around UNESCO Bhaktapur / Kathmandu where your guide will escort you on a tour of Buddhist and Hindu temples and shrines reflecting ancient local traditions.
-There is time to explore the city’s many places of interest on your own or take a rest while trekking permits are finalised.
-In the evening sample a delicious traditional Nepali dinner.
+Half-day sightseeing tour of UNESCO Bhaktapur and Kathmandu, including Buddhist and Hindu temples and shrines reflecting ancient local traditions.
+There is time to explore the city’s many places of interest on your own or take a rest while trekking permits are finalized.
+In the evening, sample a delicious traditional Nepali dinner.

 Kathmandu to Nepalgunj to Jumla (2370 m)

 Fly to Nepalgunj, near the Indian border in the Terai region of Nepal, then transfer to an afternoon flight north to Jumla (30 min).
 Jumla town is in the delightful Tila river valley, and here are the highest limits of rice cultivation in the world, growing a special variety of red rice.

 Jumla to Uthugaon (2530m)

 We start our trek by following the north bank of the Tila Khola river, then turn north following the Chaudhabise Khola, passing through fields and pine forests.
 We'll climb the Padmara Valley.
 Our trail keeps following the river until we arrive at the small village of Uthugaon, where we will have a good campsite close to the school on the opposite bank of the river (4 hrs).